-I purchase gelatin (vegetarian) gel caps at my local whole foods grocery; but you can also buy them from a number of online sources, including Mountain Rose Herbs, where I get a lot of my herbal supplies.
+I purchase gelatin (vegetarian) gel caps at my local whole foods grocery; but you can also buy them from a number of online sources.

 I started out filling these in just a styrofoam protector such as bullets get packed in for retail sale.
 I cut it in half and made two out of it; it actually worked fairly well, but it was a super messy job, in spite of using a dropper to fill them.
 A little too much pressure on a squirt, and what a mess!

-Then I found the Capsule Machine.
-It is not a machine at all, and it apparently comes in two (2) gelcap sizes; I bought the 00 size, having no idea what I was doing.
+Then I found capsule machines.
+They actually aren’t machines at all, and they apparently come in two (2) gelcap sizes; I bought the 00 size, having no idea what I was doing.
 Fortunately for me, it was the right size for the gel caps I had purchased.
 This little device did, indeed, make the job much faster and easier.
 Money well spent!

 I found it worked well to do this operation in a paper plate; that made it easy to pick up the paper plate, fold it in half (more or less), and pour the residue back in the container, to avoid waste.

-The Capsule Machine can be purchased at Mountain Rose Herbs for $13.50 (plus shipping).
+Capsule machines can be purchased inexpensively, usually in the $20-25 neighborhood (check latest prices here).
 It is available in both “0 and “00” sizes, at this price; I have no idea what the zero size is for, other than a “different size” of gel cap.